Costa Brava Living

 The Costa Brava is a fabulous area of the world to live with its mix of countryside, coast and restaurants.
 In recent years, road connections have improved and it is now possible to reach Barcelona in an hour and a half or so by car or by train.
 The airport at Girona has flights across Europe while Barcelona Airport connects worldwide.

-If you want help with web-site design or web development or new internet or mobile ventures on the Costa Brava we are building links to designers, programmers, writers, artists and other creative professionals and freelancers.
+If you want help with web-site design or web development or new internet or mobile ventures on the Costa Brava we are building links to designers, programmers, writers, artists and other creative professionals and freelancers and now have sponsorship from CINC Business Centre in Girona who offer serviced offices for start ups.